crate/services-docs/docs/reference/overview.md

 ![Table policy list](../_assets/img/cluster-table-policy-logs.png)
 :::

-New policy can be created with "Add New Policy" button.
+A new policy can be created with "Add New Policy" button.

 ![Table policy list](../_assets/img/cluster-table-policy-create.png)
 :::

-After you give the policy a name and choose the tables/schemas which should be affected, you need to choose the time column.
-The time column will be used with the condition to select which data will be affected.
-This column should be preset in all the tables/schemas that the policy is using.
+After naming the policy and selecting the tables/schemas to be impacted, you must specify the time column.
+This column, which should be a timestamp used for partitioning, will determine the data affected by the policy.
+It is important that this time column is consistently present across all targeted tables/schemas.
+While you can apply the policy to also tables without the specificed time column, it will not get executed for those.
+If your tables have different timestamp columns, consider setting up separate policies for each to ensure accuracy.

 :::{note}
 The "Time Column" must be of type `TIMESTAMP`.